Arjun-G-Ravi/Non-AI-Notes/03_Programming languages/03_R/04_Graphics.md

 - col # change point color
 - cex # change size of the plotting point
 - pch # To change point style

+`If you plot a whole dataframe, R will plot each of the feature against each other.`

 # 2. Line Graphs
 ```